terchris/urbalurba-dev-templates/README.md

 The Norwegian Red Cross supports over **40,000 volunteers** across **380+ local branches**, many of whom have technical skills and see opportunities for IT improvements.
 This solution creates a streamlined path for these volunteers to develop, test, and contribute IT solutions that can ultimately be adopted by the organization, enabling a better flow from volunteer innovation to organizational adoption.

+Among these volunteers are **programmers and software engineers** who participate in roles like "Besøksvenn" or "Nattvandrer".
+Through their firsthand experience, they see how **IT systems can improve daily operations and volunteer effectiveness**.

+However, the Red Cross currently lacks a structured way to **receive, evaluate, and integrate** the IT solutions these volunteers develop.
+When a volunteer creates something that solves a real problem locally, there's no streamlined way for the IT department to bring that solution into production.
+This results in a **loss of value** for the organization and **frustration** for both the volunteers and IT staff.
+What begins as a solution becomes a problem—simply because we don’t have the infrastructure to receive and adopt it.

+This document describes a solution: a **local development platform and workflow** that allows volunteers and developers—whether internal or external—to contribute effectively and securely.

 ## Benefits

 ### For Volunteers and Developers